anvie/litcrypt.rs/README.md

 It is abbreviation from "Literal Encryption", a Rust compiler plugin to encrypt text literal using simple "XOR" algorithm.

-LITCRYPT let's you hide your static string literal on the binary from naughty eyes seamlessly and protect your valuable app from illegal cracking activity.
+LITCRYPT let's you hide your static string literal in the binary from naughty eyes seamlessly and protect your valuable app from illegal cracking activity.

 LITCRYPT works by encrypting string literal during compile time and the encrypted